 The job offers: There are 20 518 job offers (that’s 8 000 less than last year).
 The top locations are Saudi Arabia, Qatar, Kuwait, the United Arab Emirates and Hong Kong.
 The job offers have expiry dates so even if they have been on the website for a while, you can be sure that the offers are updated regularly.

-Reactivity: The “Contact Us” section tries to send you to the right section of the website because caving, and providing a message box.
-Still waiting for a response.
+Reactivity: The “Contact Us” section tries to send you to the right section by asking questions.
+It recommends using Facebook or offers a contact form.

 Special features: Job fairs; job alerts; “avoid illegal recruiters” pop-up; OFW Guide; #WorkAbroadXmasCarol contest; the app; the articles; OFW directory (useful information and contacts); success stories.